radioegor146/native-obfuscator/README.md

     - hotspot: will use HotSpot JVM internals and should work with most obfuscators (even with stack trace checking as well)
     - std_java: will use only minor JVM internals that are available on Android as well.
 Use only this option if you want to run your library on Android

+`-a` - enable annotation processing

+You can add `@Native` annotation to include classes/methods to the native obfuscation process, and add `@NotNative` annotation to ignore methods in classes marked as `@Native`

+Whitelist/Blacklist has higher priority than annotations

 `-w <whiteList>` - path to .txt file for whitelist of methods and classes if required

 `-b <blackList>` - path to .txt file for blacklist of methods and classes if required